Trusted WordPress tutorials, when you need them most.

 Add Code Snippet to Display Sponsored Post Prefix in WPCode

-Now WordPress will start displaying the prefix.
-Try visiting the post you edited earlier, and you will see ‘Sponsored Post’ prefixed to the post title.
+Now, WordPress will start displaying the prefix.
+You can try visiting the post you edited earlier, and you will see ‘Sponsored Post’ prefixed to the post title.

 Preview of Sponsored Post Prefix

-We’re making great progress, and with a bit more work we can improve the appearance of the prefix.
+With a bit more work, you can improve the appearance of the prefix.

 If you study the code snippet, then you will notice that we have wrapped the sponsored post text around a CSS class we named ‘sponsored_text‘.
 You can use this CSS class to highlight the text inside the post title.